 Is there free WiFi at YHA Grasmere Butharlyp Howe?

 Part of the joy of glamping or camping is to switch off your phone.
-For those that might panic about connecting to the outside world, I got good 4G in my landpod and you can head to the main house for the free WiFi.
+For those that might panic about connecting to the outside world, I got a good 4G in my landpod and you can head to the main house for the free WiFi.<

-What are the opening times and check-in at YHA Grasmere Butharlyp Howe?
+What are the opening times and check-in at YHA Borrowdale?

-The main house locked at 10pm, and you are given a code to enter out of hours to access the facilities.
+The main house is locked at 10 pm, and you are given a code to enter out of hours to access the facilities.

 PIN FOR LATER!